phiiil/unifi/README.md

 - Call uniswap v3 to provide liquidity
 - Write more tests
 - Call uniswap to remove liquidity
-- React: Display wallet balance
+- Whitelist the contract for security and testing
 - React: Display Pool information for ETH-USDC
+- React: Update Wallet display on change

 # Done
 - Create repo